kasun-dil/QR-Generator/README.md

 ## Features

-- Generate QR codes for URLs.
+- Generate QR codes for URLs and TEXT.
 - Real-time QR code preview.
 - Download generated QR code as an image.
 - Clean and responsive user interface.